HasanNahiyanNobel/CSE-314-Shell-Script-Assignment/README.md

 **Description:**
 1. Swaps the specified files without leaving a temporary file.
-2. Both FILEs must be regular files, and must already exist and be readable and writable.
+2. Both files must be regular files, and must already exist and be readable and writable.
 3. Exit codes (value shown on screen after you run the script):
     * 0 for successful completion
     * 1 for invalid number of arguments
-    * 2 for one or both of the FILEs do not exist
+    * 2 for one or both of the files do not exist
-    * 3 for one or both of the FILEs exist but are not regular
+    * 3 for one or both of the files exist but are not regular
-    * 4 for one or both of FILEs are not readable and writeable
+    * 4 for one or both of files are not readable and writeable
     * 5 for some other error occurred